hniksic/sendable/README.md

 # sendable

-The `sendable` crate defines two types that facilitate sending data between threads:
+The `sendable` crate defines types to facilitate sending data between threads:

 * `SendRc`, a single-threaded reference-counting pointer that can be sent between threads.
 You can think of it as a variant of `Rc<T>` that is `Send` if `T` is `Send`.
 This is unlike `Rc<T>` which is never `Send`, and also unlike `Arc<T>`, which requires `T: Send + Sync` to be `Send`.
-* `SendOption`, a container like `Option<T>` that is `Send` even if `T` is not `Send`.
+* `SendOption`, which holds an `Option<T>` and is `Send` even if `T` is not `Send`.

 ## How does SendRc work?

-When `SendRc` is constructed, it stores the id of the current thread next to the value and the reference count.
-Before granting access to the value, and before modifying the reference count through `clone()` and `drop()`, it checks that the `SendRc` is still in the thread it was created in.
+When a `SendRc` is constructed, it stores the current thread id next to the value and the reference count.
+On access to the value, and before manipulating the reference count through `clone()` and `drop()`, it checks that the `SendRc` is still in the thread it was created in.

-When a hierarchy containing `SendRc`s needs to be moved to a different thread, each pointer is marked for sending using the API provided for that purpose.
-Once thus marked, access to underlying data is disabled from that pointer, even in the original thread.
-When all pointers are disabled, they can be sent across the thread boundary, and re-enabled.
-In a simple case of two pointers, the process looks like this:
+When a hierarchy containing `SendRc`s needs to be moved to a different thread, each pointer is explicitly marked for sending using the API provided for that purpose.
+Once thus marked, access to underlying data from that pointer is prohibited, even in the original thread.
+When all pointers to an allocation disabled, they can be sent across the thread boundary, and explicitly re-enabled in the new thread.
+In a simple case of two `SendRc`s, the process looks like this:

 ```rust
 // create two SendRcs pointing to the same allocation